Zosick/PDF-Retriever/README.md

 ![Stars](https://img.shields.io/github/stars/Zosick/PDF-Retriever?style=flat-square)
 ![License](https://img.shields.io/github/license/Zosick/PDF-Retriever?style=flat-square)

-A professional command-line interface (CLI) tool designed to efficiently download open-access PDF articles using their Digital Object Identifiers (DOIs).
+A modern graphical user interface (GUI) application designed to efficiently download open-access PDF articles using their Digital Object Identifiers (DOIs).
 The system features a robust, multi-source retrieval pipeline and supports a wide range of academic citation file formats.

+> [!NOTE]
+> **Migration to GUI**: This project is transitioning from a command-line interface to a full-featured GUI using CustomTkinter for an improved user experience.

 ## ✨ Key Features

-- **Interactive TUI:** A modern, keyboard-navigable menu built with `rich` for a smooth user experience.
+- **Modern GUI:** A sleek, user-friendly graphical interface built with `CustomTkinter` for an intuitive experience.
 - **Broad File Support:** Extracts DOIs directly from various citation formats, including:
   - BibTeX (`.bib`)
   - RIS (`.ris`)